 Do that and chances are you’ll have to cough up a pretty penny!

-The negotiated rate of Big Chain Urgent Care (20 or more locations) is often upwards of 2-3 times that of smaller urgent care centers (less than 10 locations).
+The negotiated rate of Big Chain Urgent Care (20 or more locations) is often upwards of 3 times that of smaller urgent care centers.

-As of 2018, there are hardly any health insurance plans that have a zero deductible amount.
-A deductible is a portion you pay for covered health care services before your health insurer starts to pay.
+As of 2019, there are hardly any health insurance plans that have a zero deductible amount.
+A deductible is the portion you pay for covered health care services before your health insurer starts to pay.

 Here is a real case scenario from a Big Chain Urgent Care in NYC.